mkhuzaima/CS261F21PID39/README.md

    [provide the command to install dependencies, e.g., `pip install -r requirements.txt`]
    ```

-## Usage

-To use the project, follow these steps:

-1. [Describe how to run or use the project]
-2. [Additional usage instructions]

 ## Project Structure

 The project is structured as follows: